Rhabdoviridae: Structure

-Rhabdoviruses that infect vertebrates (especially mammals and fishes), plants, and insects are usually bullet-shaped.
-However, in contrast to paramyxoviruses, rhabdoviruses do not have hemagglutinating and neuraminidase activities.
+In contrast to paramyxoviruses, rhabdoviruses do not have hemagglutinating and neuraminidase activities.

 Transcription

 Transcriptase of rhabdovirus is composed of 1 L and 3 P proteins.
 Transcriptase components are always present in the complete virion to permit rhabdoviruses to begin transcription immediately after entry.

 The rhabdovirus transcriptase proceeds in a 3' to 5' direction on the genome and the transcription terminates randomly at the end of protein sequences.
 For example, if a transcription finishes at the end of M sequence; leader RNA and N, P and M mRNAs are formed separately from each other.

 Also, mRNAs accumulate according to the order of protein sequences on the genome, solving the logistics problem in the cell.
 For example, N protein is necessary in high quantities for the virus, as it coats the outside of the replicated genomes completely.
 Since the N protein sequence is located at the beginning of the genome (3' end) after the leader RNA sequence, mRNAs for N protein can always be produced and accumulate in high amounts with every termination of transcription.
 After the transcription processes, all of the mRNAs are capped at the 5' end and polyadenylated at the 3' end by L protein.

 This transcription mechanism thus provides mRNAs according to the need of the viruses.